Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a route called allow-udp-636 and set the next hop to be the VM instance running the LDAP server.
 - [x] Add a network tag of your choice to the instance.
 Create a firewall rule to allow ingress on UDP port 636 for that network tag.
 - [ ] Add a network tag of your choice to the instance running the LDAP server.
 Create a firewall rule to allow egress on UDP port 636 for that network tag.

+To ensure that your LDAP server deployed on Compute Engine is reachable by clients over port 636 using UDP, you should follow these steps:

+- **[3] Add a network tag of your choice to the instance.
+Create a firewall rule to allow ingress on UDP port 636 for that network tag.**

+Here’s why this option is correct:

+- **Network Tag:** Adding a network tag to the instance allows you to target specific instances for firewall rules.

+- **Firewall Rule for Ingress:** By creating a firewall rule that allows ingress traffic on UDP port 636 for the network tag assigned to your LDAP server instance, you permit incoming traffic from clients trying to connect to the LDAP server.

+- **UDP Port 636:** LDAP typically uses TCP port 636 for LDAPS (LDAP over SSL/TLS), but if you specifically need UDP for any reason (such as specific client requirements or configurations), this rule ensures UDP traffic on port 636 is allowed.

+The other options are less appropriate or incorrect for enabling UDP traffic on port 636:

+- **Option 1:** Adding a network tag alone without creating a corresponding firewall rule will not allow traffic on UDP port 636.
+Tags are used to identify instances but do not directly control traffic flow.

+- **Option 2:** Creating a route is used for directing traffic within the network, not for allowing specific ports or protocols like UDP 636.

+- **Option 4:** Allowing egress (outgoing) traffic on UDP port 636 does not address the requirement for inbound traffic from clients to reach the LDAP server over UDP.

+Therefore, **Option 3** is the correct approach to ensure that your LDAP server on Compute Engine is reachable by clients over UDP port 636.

 **[⬆ Back to Top](#table-of-contents)**